Samrudh713/stream-flix/README.md

 The following technologies are used in this project:

-React.js
+React.js,
-Cascading Style Sheets (CSS)
+Cascading Style Sheets (CSS),
-Javascript
+Javascript,
-HTML
+HTML,
 GitHub

 Screenshots